rat10/nng/introexample.md

 ## A compact and less pedantic version
-Tedious disambiguation doesn't need to become a new religion.
+Explicit, but tedious disambiguation doesn't need to become the new religion.
+The target of `:payment`, `:purpose` and `:source` is in most cases clear enough to make explicit disambiguation unnecessary.

 ```turtle
 :X {
     :Alice :buys :Car .